Maurice Gibb: 1949–1958: early years and the Rattlesnakes

-Maurice Ernest Gibb was born in Douglas, Isle of Man, on 22 December 1949, the son of Hugh Gibb, a drummer, and his wife Barbara (née Pass).
-He was the fraternal twin of Robin Gibb, and was the younger of the two by 35 minutes.
-At that time, he had one sister, Lesley, and one additional brother, Barry (another brother, Andy, would be born in 1958).
+Maurice Ernest Gibb was born in Douglas, Isle of Man, on 22 December 1949, the son of Hugh Gibb, a drummer, and his wife Barbara (née Pass), 35 minutes after his fraternal twin, Robin Gibb.
+Aside from Robin, he had one sister, Lesley, and one additional brother, Barry (another brother, Andy, would be born in 1958).

 In January 1955, the Gibb family moved back to their hometown in Manchester, England.
 Around that time, Gibb and his brothers were heard harmonising by their parents.
 Also in 1955, he started his music career when he joined the skiffle/rock-and-roll group the Rattlesnakes with his brothers and two friends, Paul Frost and Kenny Horrocks, who were their neighbours.
 The group's first major appearance was on 28 December 1957 when they performed at a local Gaumont cinema where children were invited to sing between films.
 They had planned to sing along to a 78 rpm record which Lesley had just been given as a Christmas present, but on the way Gibb dropped and broke it, so they sang live.
 The audience were pleased by their singing, which may have been the song "Wake Up Little Susie" by the Everly Brothers.